fenago/rabbitmq-jupyterlab/Lab_8_cb.md

 ### Tip

 As a general rule, high availability has a negative impact on performance.
-So, whenever it\'s not mandatory, it\'s better to leave it off.
+So, whenever it's not mandatory, it's better to leave it off.